Wednesday, December 16, 2009

 Thursday, August 6, 2009

-I've mentioned several times I think the Northwest is stridently environmentalist.
-And whatever caused the destruction of civilization probably helped convince people respecting the earth and living simple lives would not have gotten America in this mess.
 The religion seems to be Buddhism, or at least an on offshoot of it.
 It can kind of mean several things at this point, as it's kind of the non-religion religion, and put in the context of holy wars, it could mean many different things.
-Perhaps the forces of the earth are more sacred to its worshipers, or it has its own rules and pantheon, just with much less rites and Sabbaths than other faiths of the continent.
-Green may be the signature color of the area--with the environmental dogma combined with the almost everlastingly green colors of the wilderness.
-The Pacific Northwest may very well challenge Ireland for emerald identification.
-Variations do probably exist more, should totem poles still be prevalent.
+I do have a belief the balance of nature is emphasized, and, in general, Environmentalism is take to the lengths of religious dogma.
+I wouldn't be surprised if local indigenous aspects have made inroads.
 Totem poles have been perhaps the most well-known symbol in this part of the country, and the American Indian influence is probably the most valued (if not co-opted) around here.

 Sunday, July 19, 2009